secworks/xtea/README.md

 Verilog implementation of the xtea block cipher.

 ## Status
 Not done.
-Does NOT work.
+Core is functionally correct.

+Top level wrapper missing.
+Not yet implemented in FPGAs.

 ## Introduction